Skip to content

 Refund ProcessingManual reverse transaction (crypto is irreversible by design; merchant initiates a separate payout from the receiving wallet)

-Speed is as fast as the underlying blockchain because XAIGATE is non-custodial — there is no internal settlement layer that could introduce delay.
-USDT on Tron lands in seconds at the merchant wallet.
-USDC on Solana is near-instant.
-Ethereum mainnet confirms in 1-3 minutes.
-Bitcoin needs 10-20 minutes for one confirmation; many merchants credit the player on zero-confirmation for smaller deposits and wait for one or more confirmations for larger ones.
-BNB Smart Chain is roughly 3-5 seconds.
-Avalanche is similar.
-The latency-under-2-seconds claim XAIGATE markets refers to the gateway notification (webhook delivery from XAIGATE to the merchant after the network confirms), not the blockchain confirmation itself — that part is unavoidable physics.
-Withdrawals are instant in the same sense: a merchant initiating a payout from its own wallet is sending the transaction directly, with no XAIGATE custody layer to traverse.
-Network fees pass through; Gas Station can subsidize on Ethereum.
-Refunds are operationally a separate outgoing transaction since crypto cannot be charged back — typical refund processing is under an hour for crypto, completely under the merchant's control.
-There are no rolling reserves and no settlement holds because there is no XAIGATE custody.
-Mass payouts handle batch processing without a published transaction-count cap.
+Speed is as fast as the underlying blockchain, because XAIGATE is non-custodial and there is no internal settlement layer to introduce delay.
+USDT on Tron lands in seconds at the merchant wallet, USDC on Solana is near-instant, Ethereum mainnet confirms in 1-3 minutes, and Bitcoin needs 10-20 minutes for one confirmation, with many merchants crediting the player on zero-confirmation for smaller deposits and waiting for one or more confirmations on larger ones.
+BNB Smart Chain is roughly 3-5 seconds and Avalanche is similar.
+The under-2-seconds latency XAIGATE markets refers to the gateway notification, meaning webhook delivery from XAIGATE to the merchant after the network confirms, not the blockchain confirmation itself, which is unavoidable physics.
+Withdrawals are instant in the same sense, since a merchant initiating a payout from its own wallet is sending the transaction directly with no XAIGATE custody layer to traverse; network fees pass through and the Gas Station can subsidize on Ethereum.
+Refunds are operationally a separate outgoing transaction, because crypto cannot be charged back, with typical refund processing under an hour and entirely under the merchant's control.
+There are no rolling reserves and no settlement holds because there is no XAIGATE custody, and mass payouts handle batch processing without a published transaction-count cap.
 Updated May 2026.

 Integration & Tech